0xReki/0xreki.github.io/_posts/2021/2021-07-08-mahjong-sets-under-100-bucks.md

 Unusual for a set with a Chinese-style bing, this set comes with tenbo.
 Other than they exist, I can't say any positive about them: they are made from very cheap, brittle plastic.
-In the end, when I was transporting the set back from trying out the set with [Rishan Kaihou Cologne](https://riichi.cologne), the case broke and I returned it to Amazon.
+In the end, when I was transporting the set back from trying out the set with [Rishan Kaihou Cologne](https://riichi.cologne), the case broke, and I returned it to Amazon.
 But if you're still interested, I'm putting some Amazon links to it here:

 - [Jaques London Luxury Mahjong Set on Amazon DE](https://www.amazon.de/-/dp/B07312NX2P)